 The table view allows you to see a breakdown of activity for each cohort during each rolling window.
 Each row represents a cohort of users.
 Each column represents a rolling window from the start event, defined by the granularity.

-In our example, we see the Session to Session retention report for the past 7 days by Day.
+In our example, we see the Session to Session retention chart for the past 7 days by Day.
 Column 0 is within 24 hours of the user’s first event.
 Column 1 is 24-48 hours after the user’s first event.
-Users are only counted in one cohort per report, so a user who had their first session in the range on March 26 who came back a day later on March 27 will not be double-counted in that cohort.
+Users are only counted in one cohort per chart, so a user who had their first session in the range on March 26 who came back a day later on March 27 will not be double-counted in that cohort.

 Hover over any cell to see a description of the data.

-For an explanation of why the numbers in the first row are so high, see the FAQ Why is the first row in my retention report always so high? at the bottom of this article.
+For an explanation of why the numbers in the first row are so high, see the FAQ Why is the first row in my retention chart always so high? at the bottom of this article.

 Date Range, Granularity and Retention